Jeffress led his high school basketball team in scoring and three-pointers as a senior, an indication of his premium athletic ability.

 "Like all of us, maturation is a big part of this game," Lucroy said.
 "We all have to grow in our own way.
 He had some issues and he conquered them.
 What you see is the culmination of all the hard work and maturation.
 You have this nasty, intense closer who is dominating.

 "It is very special to see.
 His heart is in the right place and his head is in the right place.
 He wants to win.
 You couldn't ask for anybody better than Jeremy."
-(Sullivan - MLB.com - 8/22/16)
+(Sullivan - MLB.com - 8/22/2016)DWI

 Aug 26, 2016: Jeffress was arrested on a DWI charge, and he has been placed on Major League Baseball's restricted list.

-Rangers president of baseball operations Jon Daniels said Jeffress' placement on the restricted list is not a drug-related suspension but because he would not be fit to play in Friday night's game against the Indians.
+Rangers president of baseball operations Jon Daniels said Jeffress' placement on the restricted list is not a drug-related suspension but because he would not be fit to play in a game against the Indians.
 Jeffress was booked at 5:13 a.m.
 CT, and he posted bail and was released around 11:00 a.m.
 "The Rangers are certainly disappointed in Jeremy's actions of early this morning," Daniels said.
 "We have been in touch with Jeremy's representatives and Major League Baseball, and are continuing to work through this situation and gather more information.

 "I think this was one individual making a poor decision.
 I don't think it reflects on the other guys in that clubhouse."